FerEnoch/stablecoin-defi-protocol/README.md

+# Descentralized Stablecoin
+### This is part of the Smart Contracts Development course of Cyfrin Updraft
 ### https://github.com/Cyfrin/foundry-defi-stablecoin-cu

-# What we'll going to build

-A stablecoin that is:
+## What is this repository?
+This repository contains the code for a decentralized stablecoin built using Foundry.
+The goal is to create a stablecoin that is pegged to the US dollar, using an algorithmic minting mechanism and collateralized by other cryptocurrencies.

+## The Stablecoin design:
-1. - Relative Stability: Anchored or Pegged --> $ 1 USD
+1. *-* Relative Stability: Anchored or Pegged to $ 1 USD
-    1. Chainlink Price Feed
+    - We're using Chainlink Price Feed.
-    2. Set a function to exchange ETH & BTC -> $$
-2. - Stability Mechanism (minting): Algorithmic (Decentralized)
+2. *-* Stability Mechanism (minting): Algorithmic (Decentralized)
-    1. People can only mint the stablecoin with enough collateral
+    - People can only mint the stablecoin with enough collateral
-3. - Collateralization Mechanism: Exogenous (Crypto)
+3. *-* Collateralization Mechanism: Exogenous (Crypto)
-    1. wETH
+    - wETH
-    2. wBTC (is centrilized?... another conversation)
+    - wBTC

 ## Foundry